rymilton/eic_endcap_insert/README.md

 Getting started
 ---------------------------------
-Enter the EIC container hom([installation instructions](https://eic.phy.anl.gov/tutorials/eic_tutorial/getting-started/quickstart/)) and source the default enviroment (`source /opt/detector/setup.sh`).
+Enter the EIC container ([installation instructions](https://eic.phy.anl.gov/tutorials/eic_tutorial/getting-started/quickstart/)) and source the default enviroment (`source /opt/detector/setup.sh`).
 Go to the directory containing your EIC container.
 ## Installation instructions

 If you don't have them already, get the latest ip6 files and install them: